 Many shops and suppliers will post out if asked.
 So if it isn’t immediately apparent – just ask!
-Like Coupers Creek in Cromarty who have a superb selection of Made in Scotland gifts, and are more than happy to arrange postage.
+Like Embrace Gifts in Strathpeffer who have a superb selection of Made in Scotland gifts, and are more than happy to arrange postage.

 Inverness holds one of the biggest Christmas markets for small and local producers (Check here for dates in the run up to Christmas: Inverness Markets) In addition there are some smaller markets and fayres around the country, which feature local knitwear, candles, soaps, prints and so much more.
 All made locally at: Lochinver, Skye, Oban, Shetland, Orkney, Thurso, Ullapool and Stornoway.
 This list is certainly not exhaustive and most areas have a Christmas Fayre of some sort.
 Try looking up the local web-sites and check out what’s happening.

 So whether you love the hustle and bustle of a city market, browsing local shops in a village or shopping from the comfort of our own home, we are sure you can do it all locally.
-Please support the small businesses who work hard to bring you a true taste of the Highlands (or wherever you live!).Tags: black pudding stuffing, Black-Isle turkey, culinary tour of the Highlands, fantasy Christmas dinner, Garth Duncan, Harris Tweed, Isle of Arran, Made in Scotland, Micro brewed ale, peat smoked salmon, seaweed oatcakes, shopping local, Strathdon Blue, supporting local, turkey substitute, unusual gifts
+Please support the small businesses who work hard to bring you a true taste of the Highlands (or wherever you live!).Tags: black pudding stuffing, Black-Isle turkey, Bute, fantasy Christmas dinner, Harris Tweed, Isle of Arran, Made in Scotland, Micro brewed ale, mountaineering, peat smoked salmon, seaweed oatcakes, shetland, shopping local, Strathdon Blue, supporting local, turkey substitute, unusual gifts